BradfordOnAvonRFC/BradfordOnAvonRFC.github.io/_pages/sponsors.markdown

 ---
-layout: single
+layout: sponsors
 title: Sponsors
+excerpt: This event couldn't happen without the kind donations from our sponsors.
 permalink: /sponsors/
 type: pages
-author_profile: false
 ---

-Insert details of sponsors here